RandstormBTC/randstorm/README.md

 ## Key Generating and Searching Speed

 The program uses multiprocessing to utilize all avaiable cores.

+Addresses to be searched are loaded into RAM using mmap.

 The P2P address generation function has been optimized to use the coincurve library for very fast key generation.